hanabi/hanabi.github.io/Reference.md

 * Sometimes, duplicated cards are accidentally *Chop Moved* through a mistake or through a complicated situation.
 When this happens, it is pointless to use a clue to "undo" the *Chop Move* - the team can just continue to allow the player to discard normally.
 * Subsequently, if someone **does** use a clue to undo the *Chop Move*, there must be a good reason.
 This means that the card they were about to discard is important, so the player should discard the now-known useless card and then permanently *Chop Move* their new chop.

-### The Unnecessary Trash Finesse Chop Move & The Unnecessary Trash Bluff Chop Move

-* The *Trash Finesse* or *Trash Bluff* is almost always done as a last resort - there was no way to give a direct *Play Clue* to the player's *Finesse Position* card without violating *Good Touch Principle*.
-* However, sometimes there **is** a way to "cleanly" touch the player's *Finesse Position* card.
-In this situation, doing a *Trash Finesse* or *Trash Bluff* would be unnecessary.
-But what if a player does it anyway?
-* In this situation, the point of the clue must be to give the clue receiver a safe discard.
-Thus, the clue receiver should *Chop Move* all of the cards to the right of the trash in the exact same way as a *Trash Chop Move*.
-* For example, in a 3-player game, this **would not** be an *Unnecessary Trash Finesse Chop Move*:
-  * All of the 2's are played on the stacks except for the red 2 and the blue 2.
-  * Bob has a red 2 on his *Finesse Position* and another red 2 on his chop.
-Thus, Alice cannot give a red clue to Bob and Alice cannot give a number 2 clue to Bob, since either clue would violate *Good Touch Principle*.
-  * Cathy's hand is completely unclued.
-  * Alice clues number 2 to Cathy, touching a green 2 on slot 4.
-(Green 2 is already played and is therefore trash.)
-  * Bob blind-plays red 2 from his *Finesse Position*, knowing that this is a *Trash Finesse* or *Trash Bluff*.
-  * Cathy knows that her 2 is trash.
-She also knows that this was likely the only way that Alice could "get" Bob's *Finesse Position* card.
-* For example, in a 3-player game, this **would** be an *Unnecessary Trash Finesse Chop Move*:
-  * All of the 2's are played on the stacks except for the red 2.
-  * Bob has a red 2 on his *Finesse Position* and no other red cards in his hand.
-Thus, Alice could give a red clue to Bob in order to "get" the red 2.
-  * Cathy's hand is completely unclued.
-  * Alice clues number 2 to Cathy, touching a blue 2 on slot 4.
-(Blue 2 is already played and is therefore trash.)
-  * Bob blind-plays red 2 from his *Finesse Position*, knowing that this is a *Trash Finesse* or *Trash Bluff*.
-  * Cathy knows that her 2 is trash.
-However, she also knows that this *Trash Finesse* was unnecessary, as Alice could have just clued red to Bob.
-Thus, Cathy knows that this is an *Unnecessary Trash Finesse Chop Move*, so she marks her slot 5 card as *Chop Moved*.
-* Importantly, *Unnecessary Trash Finesse/Bluff Chop Moves* are tricky in that they have information asymmetry: the player who blind-plays will **not** know that the card is chop moved, while everyone else will.
-All players will have to keep this in mind until the *Chop Move* has been demonstrated.

-### The Unnecessary Unknown Trash Discharge Chop Move (UUTDCM)

-* First, see the section on the *[Unnecessary Trash Finesse Chop Move](#the-unnecessary-trash-finesse-chop-move--the-unnecessary-trash-bluff-chop-move)* and *[Unknown Trash Discharge](#unknown-trash-discharge-utd)*.
-* This "unnecessary" principle that applies to the *Trash Finesse Chop Move* also applies to *Unknown Trash Discharge*.
-In other words, if an unnecessary *Unknown Trash Discharge* is performed, then the player who receives the clue should *Chop Move* in the same way as the *Unnecessary Trash Finesse Chop Move*.
-* Note that this convention **only** applies if it touches exactly **one** trash card.
-(This is because we want players to have the ability to perform 2-for-1 UTDs without promising a *Chop Move*.)

 <br />

 ## Level 15 - Rarely Used Strategies (Finesses & Bluffs)